Information for Young People

 How do I sign up to SHARE?

 You can join by completing our online registration form.
-If you are under 16 years of age, please complete this with your parent or legal guardian.
+If you are under 16 years of age, please complete this with your parent or legal guardian if you have their permission to join.

 Will I need to stay in hospital if I take part in a research project?